ksully-execute/agama-pw/README.md

 # About Agama-PW Project

 This repo is home to the Gluu Agama-PW project.
-This Agama project provides standard username-password authentication for a person.
+This Agama project provides standard username-password authentication for a person...

 ![image](./pw-login-page.png)